Next Generation STEM Internship Program

-Electronic applications, including two submitted recommendations*, must be submitted through the Zintellect application system and are due by February 7, 2020.
+Electronic applications, including two submitted recommendations*, must be submitted through the Zintellect application system.
 Incomplete applications will not be considered.

 *Only applications with recommendations submitted from a principal and STEM teacher (curriculum coordinator for home school students) by the deadline will be considered for selections.